MicrosoftDocs/customer-insights/ci-docs/journeys/contactability-control-custom-forms.md

 1. Once added, expand the **More Components** section, and add the **ContactabilityGrid** control onto the new section.
     > [!div class="mx-imgBorder"]
     > ![Select the contactability grid by expanding the section](media/select-contactability-grid.png "Select the contactability grid by expanding the section")
-1. Once complete, the contactability grid looks like the the screenshot below:
+1. Once complete, the contactability consent control looks like the screenshot below:
     > [!div class="mx-imgBorder"]
     > ![You can add your contact points](media/add-your-contact-points.png "You can add your contact points")